 8- You Work All The Time

-Sign: When you make work your life’s purpose your almost guaranteed to be a boring person because.
+Sign: When you make work your life’s purpose your almost guaranteed to be a boring person.
+I used to be so hung up about climbing the corporate ladder it consumed me.
 Who wants to hang out with someone who enjoys working more than they like laughing and having fun.
-I’m all for working hard.
-Hell, I work my ass off but if that is all I did, my family would probably disown me.
+I’m all for working hard but if that is all you do, your family and friends might disown you.

 9-You have No Hobbies

-When you are around other people who are passionate about a subject, such as a hobby, it becomes part of who you are.
+when you are passionate about a subject or a hobby it becomes part of who you are.
 It can give you purpose and make you feel more fulfilled about your life.
-Certain hobbies put you in contact with other people who share the same passion as you such as sailing, golfing, knitting, mine-craft, cooking and even board games.
+(I say can, because this is how I feel.
+You might feel differently.)
+Certain hobbies also have the added benefit of putting you in contact with other people who share the same passion as you- sailing, golfing, knitting club, mine-craft group, cooking and even board games.

-Solution: Get a hobby.
-Then meet other people who enjoy that same hobby.
+Solution: Get a hobby then then get out there and meet other people who enjoy that same hobby.
 There are lots of clubs for various hobbies you can join.
 Just look online or in your local paper.

 10-You are A Hermit

 One baby step at a time.
-You can start small and do something new everyday.
+Start small and do something new everyday.